irekasoft/TimeTracker---CoreData-Demo-/ReadMe.md

 # TimeTracker
-## a CoreData Sampler on Objective-C
+## CoreData Sampler on Objective-C

 This project showcase the basic (template) of CoreData on a custom framework.